edesweb/mirouter/README.md

 include $router->filename;
 ```

-There must exists a file hosts.ini on the routes path.
+Must exists a file hosts.ini on the routes path.
 hosts.ini declare the hosts that MiRouter must attend.
 Sample of hosts.ini
 ```